MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     cd ContosoDashboard
     ```

     > **IMPORTANT**: GitHub Spec Kit must be initialized in the root directory of your cloned repository.
+For example, if you cloned the repository to `C:\TrainingProjects\ContosoDashboard`, ensure that you run the `specify init` command from within the `C:\TrainingProjects\ContosoDashboard` directory.

 1. To initialize GitHub Spec Kit within your existing project, enter the following command: